Erwin Helmchen: International career

 He was called up on 24 May 1931, in the German defeat 0–6 against Austria.
 In 1937, there were two more appearances in test matches before international matches: on 22 May in Stuttgart against Manchester City and on 24 October in Berlin against Gau Brandenburg.
 However, he did not feature in any of the national team matches, due to several reasons including injury, bad form, leaving a bad impression and, on one occasion, having to attend a wedding.

 Death and legacy

-Helmchen lived with his wife Erna in Kiel, Elmschenhagen until his death on 8 June 1981, where he is also buried.
+Helmchen lived with his wife Erna in the Elmschenhagen district of Kiel until his death on 8 June 1981, where he is also buried.
 The wish he expressed to want to rest under the ground of the Chemnitz Stadion an der Gellertstraße was symbolically fulfilled on 8 September 2001.
-On this day, Holstein Kiel and Chemnitzer FC met in the Regionalliga Nord for their first league game.
+On this day, Holstein Kiel and Chemnitzer met in the Regionalliga Nord for their first league game.
 The CFC fan club "Clubsurfer" carried out the "Lawn for Erwin" campaign, in which a piece of turf from the Chemnitz soccer turf was cut off and placed on Helmchen's grave in Kiel with a small devotion.